nis65/multiroom/README.md

 * Better audio quality on analog input: Tests comparing "loopback" with Cinch-Cable to "loopback" via arecord/aplay showed that higher sampling rates on input actually make an audible difference.
 Even for my old ears.
 However, this conflicts with the requirement that we need to have the same sampling rate on input and output and want to limit audio conversions to a minimum.

 * Easy Switch Bluetooth-Input config between local alsa out (lower latency, but no multiroom, suitable e.g. for watching TV) and icecast out (high latency, but multiroom, suitable for listening to music only).

+* Easy enable/disable pairing so that you don't have to fear your neighbours bluetooth clients any more.

 * Technical: The current implementation in `a2dp-agent` has a flaw that has not functional impact, but is *not nice*: After `a2dp-agent` has connected a bluetooth device and has called `a2dp-to-ice`, the latter runs as daughter process of the former - as long as the bluetooth connection is established.
 After termination of the bluetooth connection, the `arecord` process fails (because the alsa device vanished) and `a2dp-to-ice` terminates.
 So far so good.
 But now the patched `a2dp-agent` does not immeadiately *reap* the terminated subprocess, so you will see in `ps` a zombie `a2dp-to-ice` process.
 The *reaping* happens when a new bluetooth connection is established only.